Below is a list of resources I have found helpful in preparing for, and undergoing, my mastectomies and breast reconstructions.

 - Eye Pillow – This was a gift from my sister and I just LOVED the way it felt – luxurious and fragrant – and made it helped to block out the light when sleeping too.
 And since you have to lie on your back the whole time, the eye pillow just sits there perfectly!

 - Sleeping in the spare room (if you have one).
 I couldn’t think of anything worse than sleeping next to someone else when you are uncomfortable, restless, in pain etc post surgery ….
-So even though I have a lovely husband, it was great to have my own little haven, where I could prop pillows around me and know I will not be disturbed by anyone else coming and going, whether at night or during my afternoon naps.
+It was great to have my own little haven, where I could prop pillows around me and know I will not be disturbed by anyone else coming and going, whether at night or during my afternoon naps.
 I love my own little haven of healing!

 - Home cooking service.
 The absolutely best thing we did was engage the lovely women at The Organic Cook to come to our home and cook the evening meals for all of us for the coming week.
 It is not cheap but it is SUCH a great investment – one less chore for everyone to worry about and knowing that you are eating good, wholesome, tasty food really helped my healing.
 I HIGHLY recommend them!